Skip to main content

 EU Citizenship and Union citizens' rights in the UK

-In particular, she has published in internationally collaborative edited collections on the Court of Justice's contribution to the current political tensions surrounding the rights of EU citizens in their host States, using the 'benefits brake' devised in the context of the UK's pre-referendum negotiations with the EU about its relationship with the Union as a case-study for assessment of the impact of the judicial evolution of EU citizenship and the potential impact this could have on future developments in the area.
+Stephanie has published in internationally collaborative edited collections on the Court of Justice's contribution to the current political tensions surrounding the rights of EU citizens in their host States.
+One of her publications uses the 'benefits brake' devised in the context of the UK's pre-referendum negotiations with the EU as a case-study for assessment of the practical impact of judicial approaches to EU citizenship.
 Stephanie has also published in leading journals on, for instance, the Court's introduction of the 'genuine enjoyment of EU citizenship rights' test and in edited collections on the UK/EU exit negotiations in the context of citizens' rights.
-Her most recent research project assesses the significance of societal 'voice' in the development of law and policy in this area, as well as in the subsequent administrative implementation and judicial application of incoming rules on EU citizens' residence security in the UK.
+Her current projects assess whether the legal claims of EU citizenship silence the voices of Union citizens when they seek to enforce their rights in practice.